• Skip to main content

 Instructions

-• Preheat your oven to 350°F. Line a 8x8 inch baking pan with parchment paper or grease with cooking spray.
+• Preheat oven to 350°F. Line an 8-inch square baking pan with parchment paper, or grease with butter or non-stick cooking spray.
+Set aside.

-• In a bowl mix together melted butter, sugar, eggs, and vanilla extract until combined.
+• In a large mixing bowl, whisk to combine melted butter, sugar, eggs, and vanilla extract.

-• To your butter mixture, add the cocoa powder, flour, salt, and baking powder and mix until a thick batter forms.
+• To the butter mixture, add cocoa powder, flour, salt, and baking powder.
+Stir to combine, until a thick batter forms.

 • Fold in chopped peanut butter cups.
-(You can save some on the side to sprinkle on top before baking!)
+If desired, save some to sprinkle over the brownie batter before baking.

 Nutrition